Arc-Computer/arc-memory/README.md

 Here are solutions to common issues you might encounter:

+- **Authentication Issues**:
-- **GitHub Authentication Issues**: If you encounter GitHub authentication problems, try running `arc auth gh` again to refresh your authentication.
+  - For GitHub authentication problems, try running `arc auth gh` again to refresh your authentication.
+  - For Linear authentication problems, try running `arc auth linear` again to refresh your authentication.
+If you encounter port issues during OAuth flow, follow the instructions provided by the CLI.

 - **Empty Knowledge Graph**: If `arc build` completes but doesn't find any entities, check that your repository has commit history and that you're in the correct directory.